Acupuncture & Herbal Medicine

 What can I expect during treatment?

-Physical palpation is very important, and I will do this before any words are spoken.
+Physical palpation is very important, and I will do this before we talk, and often use a variety of techniques to hone in on what your body is saying.
 Secondly we will have a brief chat about *all the things*, to best figure out what is going on and what needs to be addressed.
 Please wear loose, comfortable clothing, be able to let your hair down, and take off any jewelry

 How many times do I have to come?